Paul Hamilton of Cal Freight recently held a meeting to discuss how ELDs can be used to ensure compliance with California wage and labor laws.

 The Many Benefits of Electronic Logging Devices

 Electronic logging devices have several benefits.
-Apart from hours-of-service compliance, ELDs also provide valuable information, data, and insights that fleet managers can utilize to comply with other regulations, improve efficiency, and minimize operational costs.
+Apart from compliance with the ELD mandate, ELDs also provide valuable information, data, and insights that fleet managers can utilize to comply with other regulations, improve efficiency, and minimize operational costs.

-If you are looking for a reliable and feature-rich ELD solution, buy KeepTruckin.
+If you are looking for a reliable, compliant, and feature-rich ELD solution, try KeepTruckin.